Fibreglass Rocket Floor Lamp – 1975 Argos – Sheerlite Catalogue Picture

-A fibreglass rocket floor lamp was used as a prop in the British dystopian horror film High-Rise from 2015.
+A fibreglass rocket floor lamp was used as a set decoration in the British dystopian horror film High-Rise from 2015.
 Starring Tom Hiddleston, Jeremy Irons and Sienna Miller.
 Many lamps appear in this film.
 You can find the others over here.

 Links (external links open in a new window)